Journal of Practice Teaching & Learning

 • Personnel and staff development specialists.

 The Journal sponsors the annual International Practice Teaching and Field Education Conference.
 The thirteenth event in this series took place online, 13th-14th October 2021.
-A special conference issue of the Journal was published later this year.
+A special conference issue of the Journal was published last year.

 Special issues on Practice teaching and learning across Ireland

-This seminar will look the lessons from work reported across two special Issues of the Journal on 'Practice Learning across Ireland' – the largest special we have ever published.
+This seminar looked the lessons from work reported in two special Issues of the Journal on 'Practice Learning across Ireland' – the largest special we have ever published.

 Free webinars on Writing for Publication for the Journal of Practice Teaching in Health and Social Work

-The latest webinar in this series took place 25th May 2023, lead by Professor Jo Finch.
+The latest webinar in this series took place 25th May 2023, led by Professor Jo Finch.

 At these events we offer practical guidance to those new to writing or reviewing, but also hope that more seasoned authors will find the seminars helpful.
 To receive notifications about future events, email jm4whitingbirch@aol.co.uk.